 It has a seven-round magazine capacity.
 The gun had issues while shooting; I thought it was the ammo and magazine.
 After smoothing and oiling the inside, it reduced the frequency of malfunctions at the range.

-It has a steel slide featuring a non-adjustable front and rear sight made directly into the slide’s frame.
+Like the similar Bersa Thunder 380, it has a steel slide featuring a non-adjustable front and rear sight made directly into the slide’s frame.
 I rated the gun at 3.5 out of 5 on accuracy.

 The 3.5-inch barrel facilitates the gun's direct-blowback action.
 It has a bit of recoil.